rleap-project/dlplan/README.md

 ### 1.2.
 Generator

 Consider the case where we want to automatically learn knowledge from the class of problems Q that makes use of numerical and Boolean features.
-The question then becomes: what are informative features for the learning task at hand?
+The question then becomes: what are informative features for the learning task?

 The generator component provides functionality for automatically generating a set of features F with complexity at most k such that for each f,f' in F there exists a state s in Si such that f yields a different valuation on s than f'.